grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/05 SAML SSO.md

                                     "114fs5-664f20543-b612bd3-s7sr23c88",
                                     "57f6sa-28ab52112-a25sc85-abc2aa223"]

-There is no way for k6 cloud to know which Group ID each corresponds to.
+k6 won't know which Azure Group each ID corresponds to.
 So you need to check the `Users and Groups` for your Azure application and figure out the  `Object Id` for each Group.
-You then need to send to send the k6 customer suppport a mapping like this:
+You then need to send to send the k6 customer support a mapping like this:

 | Azure Group Object ID | Team /Project name to use on the k6 side|
 | --------------- | ----------------------------------- |